-With the Coronavirus pandemic, it’s a must for most people to wear face masks, especially when doing fieldwork.
+With the Coronavirus pandemic, it’s a must for most people to wear face masks, especially when working in enclosed areas.
 We see striking images of doctors and nurses and other frontliners with bruised and irritated faces from wearing face masks for long periods of hours just to fight off the disease.

 More and more of the general public are wearing masks and other protective gear in our everyday lives.
 We’re wearing them at the grocery store, at work, offices, and in the healthcare setting.

 The downside is that long period of wearing a face mask or covering can cause new skin issues to develop.
 How does one get or suffer from skin irritation as a result of wearing face masks, anyway?
 And how do we avoid it?